-I have a new homework policy I will unveil at Back-to-School Night.
-It is this: 1: Play, 2: Read, 3: Sleep I feel that these are very important for second grade-age children, and for all of us for that matter.
+Here is my homework policy: 1: Play, 2: Read, 3: Sleep I feel that these are very important for second grade-age children, and for all of us for that matter.
 CREATIVE play develops the brain, reading ANYTHING helps with all aspects of academic work, and children need 9 - 11 hours of sleep at ages 7-9.
 These are all scientifically proven necessities in order for children to develop their mental capacities to the fullest, though you may read different numbers on different websites for the sleep hours.

 Also, I would like them to practice spelling words at home, and to finish any work not completed at school.
-And, I may occasionally send home a short homework sheet, but usually only in math to show the usefulness of math in real -life situations.
+And, I may occasionally send home a short homework assignment, but it will not be often.

 I am aware that some parents want their children to become accustomed to homework early, so if this is so, you are the primary educators, and I will be happy to visit with you about second grade standards, and what your child could do to up his/her game a little bit.